Bachelor of Aviation (Flight Operations) - CL09

 You will initially enrol into the Bachelor of Aviation (Flight Operations) and upon successfully completing your first term of study in the course, you will be enrolled into the Graduate Diploma of Aviation (Flight Operations).
 From that point forward you will be enrolled in both the Bachelor of Aviation (Flight Operations) and the Graduate Diploma of Aviation (Flight Operations).

 You will be required to gain a "Class 1" medical certificate at your own expense during the first term of your studies.
-You will also be required to obtain a Student Pilot Licence and Aviation Security Identification Card (ASIC) at your own expense.
+You will also be required to obtain a CASA Aviation Reference Number (ARN) and Aviation Security Identification Card (ASIC) at your own expense.

 |Core Units||19||Major Units||None|